JerryShea/jerryshea.github.io/_posts/2015-6-8-XmlPipeline.md

 Test harness uses approx 110 example FpMLs from FpML website, some of which have been increased in size, and values substituted values e.g. tradeId, tradeDate etc. Average size of each XML file is approx 29K.

 * Test scenario is to send 1M FpML files, with a total size of approx 29GB.
 These XMLs are generated using the test harness and passed to Receiver.
 All components are run simultaneously
-* Normaliser tails received XML file and normalises using custom implementation before writing to normalised file
+* Normaliser tails received XML queue and normalises using custom implementation before writing to normalised queue
-* Indexer tails normalised file and builds in-memory index
+* Indexer tails normalised queue and builds in-memory index
 * During the test run the Queryer is run to repeatedly execute the same queries:
     * get all of a particular type
     * get all on tradeDate of X